Skip to content

 • Designed a selfie-based consultation flow with no persistent photo storage.
 The image travels in the request, passes through the model, and the result returns to the browser.
 No write to disk, no row in a table.

 • Mapped concerns to the actual treatment catalog rather than generic advice.
-AI can describe a concern.
-The recommendation has to come from what Kintsu actually offers.
-The service catalog acts as a guardrail.
+The model can describe a concern.
+The recommendation has to come from what Kintsu actually offers, so the service catalog acts as a guardrail (see the decision beat below).

 • Created a plain-language result screen that educates without pretending to diagnose.
 The tool says what it notices and what people with similar concerns often explore.
 It does not say what condition a patient has.

-• Built guardrails into the system prompt itself: no diagnostic language, Fitzpatrick-aware behavior required, recommendations limited to the vetted catalog.
+• Built guardrails into the system prompt itself: no diagnostic language, skin-tone-aware behavior required, recommendations limited to the vetted catalog.
 The system prompt is the design artifact.

 • Isolated the AI image simulation behind a feature flag.
 The useful consultation flow ships without waiting on the legally exposed feature to clear review.